LydiaUwU/CSU33012-Report/README.md

 # CSU33012-Report
 Report on measuring software engineering for Software Engineering module.
+See included PDF for the full report!